lovhag/adapt-pre-trained-VL-models-to-text/visual_property_norms/README.md

 * [generate-results.ipynb](generate-results.ipynb) is used to generate the model results on Visual Property Norms found under `data/results/results.csv`.
 To be able to generate all necessary results you need to have the model weights and adaptations data obtained via [models](models) and [adaptations](adaptations) respectively.
 * [generate-plots.ipynb](generate-plots.ipynb) is used to generate the plots corresponding to the results generated above.

+## Reproducing our results

+You should be able to reproduce our results completely by running [generate-results.ipynb](generate-results.ipynb).
+Some slight differences in model scores can occur, while they are in the range of 0.0001 units, so the final plot should be exactly the same as ours.

+Evaluating one model with one adaptation takes approximately 4 minutes (9 mins for LXMERT) on a NVIDIA Tesla A100 GPU with 40GB RAM, so running all of the 29 model and adaptation configurations should take around 2 hours.

 ## How to evaluate your own model

 A model is evaluated through the following code block in the [generate-results.ipynb](generate-results.ipynb) notebook: